SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: How To Automattically Send New Emails From Gmail To A Google Sheet Using Zapier!
+title: How To Automate Sending New Emails From Gmail To A Google Sheet Using Zapier!
 ---
 ## Introduction